A close up photo of a lady's face

 The Dr Tanya Eye Lift Tightening Serum

 We know what you’re thinking, “Well, of course, you’d choose your own product when recommending an eye serum.”
-But there’s a good reason for it: It’s one of the best on the market and suitable for a range of skin types.
+But there’s a good reason for it: it’s one of the best on the market and suitable for a range of skin types.

 Known as our anti-ageing formula, the Dr Tanya Eye Lift Tightening Serum is carefully formulated to treat deep wrinkles and the appearance of dark, tired-looking eyes, thanks to a few potent ingredients: